EmbeddedNim/picostdlib/README.md

       with the `<project-name>` already created.
 Be careful with this. ex. `piconim myProject --overwrite` will replace a folder named `myProject`

-6. Change directory to the new project and run `nimble setup`.
+6. Change directory to the new project and run `nimble configure`.
 This will initialize the Pico SDK using CMake.
 If you provided a path to the SDK in the previous step, it will use that, otherwise it will download the SDK from GitHub, or if you have the Pico SDK installed already, it will use environment variable `PICO_SDK_PATH`.